 First Semester Admission

-As soon as your Application Details (Profile) are entered and all necessary documents and the Application Fee are received, your application is reviewed and, if deemed necessary by the Immigration Office, a preliminary background check is performed.
+As soon as your Application Details (making up your Profile) are entered and all necessary documents and the Application Fee are received, your application is reviewed and, if deemed necessary by the Immigration Office, a preliminary background check is performed.
 If all documents are in order, your motivation is convincing and the preliminary background check hasn’t brought to light any noticeable irregularities, you receive a Confirmation of Provisional Admittance.

 Proof of Creditworthiness